bturner-r7/Chef-Metasploit/README.md

 Consider adding a snapshot at this point to allow you to roll back and configure the node differently.

 Then fire off a solo run of your desired node type.
-This example turns the node into an instance of the "dev-builder" role:
+This example turns the node into an instance of the "base-machine" role:
 <pre>
-sudo chef-solo -j /var/chef/solo-nodes/dev-builder.json
+sudo chef-solo -j /var/chef/solo-nodes/base-machine.json
 </pre>

 That will start a Chef run and install the basics necessary to turn the VM into a development environment suitable for usage with the Jenkins CI/build system.